Call Now Free Quote

 Composite patching products exist for filling minor surface defects.
 They are a cosmetic stopgap, not a structural repair.
 Patching makes sense on isolated, shallow damage on otherwise sound brick.
 It is not a substitute for brick replacement when spalling is active and progressive.

-If you have noticed any signs of brick spalling on your home, the worst thing to do is wait through another winter.
-Each freeze-thaw season pushes the damage further, and repair costs increase with every year of delay.
+If you have noticed any signs of brick spalling on your home, waiting through another winter pushes the damage further and repair costs higher.
+Each freeze-thaw season widens existing cracks and creates new ones.